Medical Marijuana: Proven to Reduce Opioid Use

 Hope for the future of cannabis

 Studies on the effectiveness of cannabis for pain relief have made great strides in the last few years to prove what most of us already know.
-However, marijuana remains off the FDA approval list.
+However, marijuana has still not been fully approved by the FDA.
 State approval has been based on low-quality scientific evidence.
-Marijuana “is a complex of more than 400 compounds including flavonoids and terpenoids and approximately 70 cannabinoids other than delta-9-tetrahydrocannabinol (THC),” researches wrote, stating that cannabis research isn’t comparable to other FDA-approved drugs, which contain one or two active ingredients.
-In time, science will reveal the truth, and evidence will show that cannabis is not only saving lives, but enriching them as well.
+Marijuana “is a complex of more than 400 compounds including flavonoids and terpenoids and approximately 70 cannabinoids other than delta-9-tetrahydrocannabinol (THC),” researchers wrote, stating that cannabis research isn’t comparable to other FDA-approved drugs, which contain one or two active ingredients.
+In time, science will reveal the truth, and evidence will show that cannabis is not only saving lives but enriching them as well.